dk-gervais/Samples-Aviation/README.md

 * The `Aviation.Utils` class is a helper classes used by the repo setup routine (see end).

 ### Samples using InterSystems IRIS Natural Language Processing (NLP)

+> :warning: Please note the InterSystems IRIS NLP capability (formerly known as iKnow) is [deprecated](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GIKNOW_intro).

-* The `Aviation.ReportDomain` class defines a sample NLP domain based on the data from this repo.
+The `Aviation.ReportDomain` class defines a sample NLP domain based on the data from this repo.
 You can run NLP queries against this domain.
 See [Using InterSystems IRIS Natural Language Processing](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GIKNOW).

-* The `Aviation.Classification.Utils` class illustrates how to build and test Text Categorization models programmatically.
-See [Text Categorization](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GIKNOW_textcat).

 The InterSystems IRIS Natural Language Processing technology is also available for standalone use.
 [Click here](https://github.com/intersystems/iknow) to learn more.